All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 During a Bulk

 A small number of bodybuilders use micro-dose Ozempic (0.25 mg) during lean bulking phases.
-The goal is not weight loss but rather preventing the runaway appetite that leads to excessive fat gain during a caloric surplus.
+The goal isn't weight loss but rather preventing the runaway appetite that leads to excessive fat gain during a caloric surplus.
 At this dose, appetite is slightly blunted, not killed, helping athletes stay within a controlled surplus of 300 to 500 calories above maintenance.
+For a complete cost breakdown, see our semaglutide pricing comparison.

 During a Cut